Book an appointment using SetMore

 Additionally, if your child is being removed from your home, we have to ask ourselves where they are going?
 It's not as if your child will be living in the office of the CPS caseworker assigned to work your case.
 With that in mind, I would like to share with you information today regarding not only the process of removing your child from your home, but I would like to share with you my thoughts on placing your child into the care of CPS while they have conservatorship of your child.
 Although ideally, this is only a temporary circumstance, it can still be disheartening to learn that your child is being removed from your house.
 It would help if you understood the basics of what to expect to prepare yourself, your family, and most importantly, your child.

 Another relevant consideration is that the age of your child plays another important role in this circumstance.
 As a parent, you understand that your young children experience loss and hardship differently from your older children.
-A four-year-old will therefore process being removed from their home differently than a 14-year-old. therefore, you should expect to be able to talk about this subject differently with your children based on their age.
+A four-year-old will process home removal differently from a 14-year-old.
+Consequently, you should tailor your discussions about this subject to your children’s respective ages.
 Older children can likely process somewhat more sensitive information more readily than younger children.
 You can also be prepared for removal, assuming that you have time to do so.

 It is possible that, given your circumstances, you have a person in your life who could step in and take temporary custody of your child during the CPS case.
-A relative, close friend, or other trusted person that can be agreed to with CPS could potentially house your child if they have to be removed from your care due to the allegations and investigation.
-This could go a long way towards helping your child deal with the difficulties of being removed from your home and being away from their parents for the first time on an extended basis.
+A relative, close friend, or another trusted person approved by CPS may house your child if removal becomes necessary due to allegations and investigation.
+This can significantly assist your child in coping with the challenges of being separated from your home and parents for an extended period, especially if it’s their first time.

 Whatever circumstances you find yourself in, you should talk with your child as early as you can about this transition, assuming that you were allowed to do so.
 Additionally, if your child is placed into foster care, you must be able to take advantage of all opportunities to communicate with your child the importance of remaining positive and staying connected to your family.